-- Four o’clock – This is a bushy plant with trumpet-shaped flowers in shades of pink, yellow, or white.
+- Four o’clock – Four o’clock is a bushy plant with trumpet-shaped flowers in shades of pink, yellow, or white.
 The fragrant flowers don’t open until late afternoon, around four o’clock.

 - Dill – This is another scented herb that kids will enjoy.
-Not only does it smell like pickles, but it also has feathery looking foliage.
+Not only does dill smell like pickles, but it also has feathery looking foliage.

-- Pumpkins – Another good pick for kids, but for something a little different and lots of fun, try the ‘Jack Be Little’ variety, which produces miniature orange pumpkins.
+- Pumpkins– Another good pick for kids are pumpkins, but for something a little different and lots of fun, try the ‘Jack Be Little’ variety, which produces miniature orange pumpkins.
 There is also a white form available called ‘Baby Boo.’

-- Gourds – These are always a favorite with kids as well.
-While the ‘Birdhouse’ gourd is oftentimes the most popular, there are other varieties available in different colors and sizes that also appeal to kids, such the ‘Goblin Eggs’ mix.
+- Gourds– Gourds are always a favorite with kids as well.
+While the ‘Birdhouse’ gourd is oftentimes the most popular, there are other varieties available in different colors and sizes that appeal to kids too, such as the ‘Goblin Eggs’ mix.
 This variety is a mix of miniature egg-shaped gourds in various colors.

 Fun Plants to Touch and Hear